python/mypy/docs/source/getting_started.rst

            print('Hello ' + name)

 As another example, suppose you want to write a function that can accept *either* ints or strings, but no other types.
-You can express this using the ``Union`` type:
+You can express this using the :py:data:`~typing.Union` type:

 .. code-block:: python